Reports in TOP-Energy

 In the window for saving the Excel workbook (XLSX file), select the storage location and the file name.
 After succesfully exporting data, the message “The export was successfully created” appears.
 Use the Open Export option to open the exported XLSX file directly in Microsoft Excel (see the following figure).

 The Excel workbook contains worksheets for economic evaluation, costs and revenues, for each individual variant and the reference case, as well as for equipment, electricity, fuel, heat, cooling, steam, compressed air, components, and types.
-The eValuate calculation export always includes the data from an eValuate module and the variants considered in it.
+The Variant comparison calculation export always includes the data from a Variant comparison and the variants considered in it.

-For more information on exporting variants and eValuate calculations to Excel, see the article Excel Report on Economic Evaluation.
+For more information on exporting variants and Variant comparison calculations to Excel, see the article Excel Report on Economic Evaluation.